 For those who don’t know, Polycystic Ovarian Syndrome aka PCOS is an endocrine system hormonal disorder, commonly found among women of child bearing age.
 Why?
-Because it’s one of the leading causes of infertility and when you’re TTC and can’t, this is when you hit the doctor and find out about PCOS.
+Because it’s one of the leading causes of infertility and when you’re TTC and can’t, this is often when you visit your doctor and find out about PCOS.

-If you’re a women with PCOS, you already know this.
-You also know that PCOS can start anywhere from between 15 years old (or when your mensural cycle starts) to about 44.
+PCOS can start anywhere from between 15 years old (or when your mensural cycle starts) to about 44.
 It’s also important to remember that you can’t just wait this out, PCOS won’t just go away unless you’re making the right diet changes.
 Polycystic ovary syndrome (PCOS) doesn’t even go away with menopause.
-So what’s the good news you ask?
 The good news is, with a little hard work PCOS is completely treatable.
-There is no magic pill but there are supplements that can help rebalance your body and allow you to forgo the uncomfortable PCOS symptoms, get pregnant and have regular cycles.
+There is no magic pill but there are supplements that can help rebalance your body and allow you to forgo the uncomfortable PCOS symptoms.

 So what does this mean?
 Hormones play a huge role in how our bodies function.
 Women with PCOS have a hormone imbalance where the ovaries produce an abnormal amount of androgens, male sex hormones (these “male hormones” are usually present in women, just in very small amounts).
 With some cases of PCOS, women won’t be able to produce enough hormones to ovulate, when this happens the ovaries can develop many small cysts (fluid filled, non-cancerous follicles).
 This is where the name polycystic ovary syndrome (PCOS) came from, though it is often misleading as not all women with PCOS have cysts.

 Why do supplements make such a difference for PCOS?
-It’s amazing, the domino effect that happens in your body when one thing starts making more or less than what your body needs.
 Depending on your PCOS symptoms (irregular or non-existent periods, weight gain, excess hair growth, fatigue, cystic acne and more) you’ll be able to figure out the best supplements to help give your body what it needs so all the elements in your body can start firing properly.

-We’ve outlined our TOP 10 supplements for PCOS besides our favorite: S’moo.
-For those who don’t know, S’moo is a blend of natural ingredients designed for PCOS that has been helping women all over the world.
+We’ve outlined our TOP 10 supplements for PCOS besides our favorite: S’moo Ovary Good.
+For those who don’t know, S’moo Ovary Good is a blend of natural ingredients designed for PCOS that has been helping women all over the world.
 You’ll even find some of the S’moo ingredients listed below.

 Our TOP 10 PCOS Supplements: